BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 1. Supporting Python 3.5 on Windows 10
 2. Significant improvement in accuracy

+29/04/2017 Sixth update
+1. ^GSPC Data since 1970 has been added, more training data, higher accuracy
+2. 7 years of test data
+3. Object oriented programming
+4. Fine tune for dropout will be added soon

 # Future Update:
 1. Current day data can be predicted with a live stock data downloader.
 2. The current code is to use the open price and high price of the same day to predict the close price.
 I will try to modify it so that it uses more data to predict the price of stock.